holmes-org/holmes-validation/README.md

 * is object-oriented friendly;
 * is more readable and maintainable;
 * sounds closer to the natural language;
+* is dinamycally adaptable to the target data-type;

 Here is a simple code (with new lines added for better readability) written with **holmes-validation** API: